amrvac/amrvac/README.md

 # MPI-AMRVAC

-This is the development version of [MPI-AMRVAC](http://amrvac.org/)
+This is the latest version of MPI-AMRVAC.
+All documentation is available on [amrvac.org](http://amrvac.org/).